vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 21 Expressed by spiral symbol.

-22 Irregular for trim

-. śattame, maybe under influence of the following dvāvim
+22 Irregular for triṁśattame, maybe under influence of the following dvāviṁśatime, which

-. śatime, which

-is haplographic for dvāvim

-. śatitame \(Oberlies 2003, 127\).
+is haplographic for dvāviṁśatitame \(Oberlies 2003, 127\).
 As argued above the year 30

 is best explained, if we assume that it refers to regnal yearṣ The only dated Maukhari inscription \(the Haraha Inscription of ¯